input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_voting/transaction.md

     so it's redundant to provide an additional identifier for the proposal, so it could be placed `null`.

+`voters_data` - an any additional voter's specific data.

 #### Transaction signing

 [COSE] is used to define a transaction's signature structure.